Andrea loves to design and plan events. She especially loves small events, garden parties, and weddings.

 A large portion of your wedding party will likely be made up of Tier 2 friends.
 Don’t make them feel like they’re second tier, just know they’re not going to be in your tightest inner circle the day of your wedding.

 Tier 3: Distant Relatives

-If you have a big extended family, there are probably a lot of people you don't really know or connect to.
+If you have a big extended family, there are probably a lot of people you don’t really know very well.
 Your immediate family will more than likely be in Tier 1, of course, there are exceptions.
 Some people have an unpleasant immediate family.